 Most Fort Riley buyers purchase in one of two counties: Geary County (Junction City, Grandview Plaza) or Riley County (Manhattan, Ogden).
 The effective property tax rates differ between the two, and that difference affects your monthly payment meaningfully.

-Riley County (Manhattan, Ogden): Riley County property taxes run higher than Geary County, with a median property tax bill of approximately $3,907 per year for the county.
-For a home in the $230,000–$280,000 range in Manhattan, budget approximately $270–$380 per month for taxes.
+Riley County (Manhattan, Ogden): Riley County property taxes run higher than Geary County, with a median property tax bill of roughly $3,900 per year.
+For a typical Manhattan home, budget approximately $300–$380 per month for taxes.
 Verify exact rates with the Riley County official website or the Geary County Tax Department before you close.

 State Income Tax: Kansas Taxes Active-Duty Military Pay

 Here is something many families overlook: Kansas does levy state income tax on active-duty military pay for service members who are Kansas residents.
-The current rate runs 5.20%–5.58% in a two-bracket system.
 However, nonresident service members stationed in Kansas under military orders are not subject to Kansas income tax on their military compensation — only on any Kansas-source income they earn separately.
 Importantly, military spouses of nonresident service members are also exempt from Kansas income tax on their earnings, provided they reside in Kansas solely because of the military member’s orders.

 Additionally, Kansas fully exempts military retirement pay from state income tax — a significant benefit for retirees or those close to retirement.
-Disabled veterans with a 100% permanent and total VA disability rating qualify for an additional $2,320 personal exemption on their Kansas income tax return.
-Starting July 1, 2026, qualifying 100% P&T disabled veterans will also be exempt from Kansas sales tax on purchases up to $24,000 per year.
-Contact the Kansas Office of Veterans Services for full eligibility details.
+Disabled veterans with a 100% permanent and total VA disability rating qualify for an additional personal exemption on their Kansas income tax return, and qualifying 100% P&T disabled veterans are also eligible for a Kansas sales tax exemption on a capped amount of purchases each year.
+Contact the Kansas Office of Veterans Services for full eligibility details and current amounts.

 Homeowner’s Insurance: Tornado Alley Is Real

 Fort Riley sits in the heart of Tornado Alley.
-Kansas ranks first nationally for EF5 tornadoes and ninth overall for tornado frequency, with 89 tornadoes recorded in 2024 alone.
-This directly affects what you pay for homeowner’s insurance — Kansas homeowners pay some of the highest insurance premiums in the country as a result.
+Kansas ranks among the most tornado-prone states in the country and leads the nation for the strongest EF5 storms, logging dozens of tornadoes in a typical year.
+This directly affects what you pay for homeowner’s insurance — Kansas homeowners pay some of the highest premiums in the country as a result.

 Budget approximately $2,500–$3,500 per year ($208–$292 per month) for homeowner’s insurance in the Fort Riley market, depending on your home’s age, value, and coverage level.
 Newer construction typically costs less to insure than older homes.
 Furthermore, most Kansas policies carry a separate wind and hail deductible (commonly 1%–2% of your insured dwelling value) in addition to your standard deductible — budget for this before you close.

 USAA and Armed Forces Insurance (AFI) consistently rank among the most affordable and military-friendly options in Kansas.
-Armed Forces Insurance, headquartered nearby in Leavenworth, has an average annual rate significantly below the state average and is worth including in your quote comparison.
+Armed Forces Insurance, headquartered nearby in Leavenworth, is worth including in your quote comparison.
 Regardless of carrier, make sure your policy covers tornado damage under wind coverage and verify whether a separate windstorm endorsement is required for your specific ZIP code.

 Most online calculators show you principal and interest.
 Your free VA Home Loan Snapshot factors in Geary or Riley County property taxes and typical insurance costs so you see what your payment actually looks like — not just what a calculator says.
 Get Your Free Snapshot →